openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 In order to communicate events from a Transmitter to a Receiver, a Receiver MUST first create an Event Stream.
 An Event Receiver creates a stream by making an HTTP POST request to the Configuration Endpoint.
-On receiving a valid request the Event Transmitter responds with a `201 Created` response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.
+On receiving a valid request the Event Transmitter responds with a "201 Created" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.

 The HTTP POST request MAY contain the Receiver-Supplied values of the Stream